ucb-stat133/stat133-spring-2018/labs/lab04-data-frame-basics.md

 Abalone Data Set
 ----------------

-The first data set to consider is the **Abalone Data Set** that is part of the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Abalone)
+The first data set that you will working with is the **Abalone Data Set** that is part of the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Abalone)

 The location of the data file is: